davidharman/alarm/README.md

 You will now get a timer for the remaining minutes showing the word meeting in the starwars font from now until 10:00 and at the end a beep will sound.

-Please Note: Modify the timer script if you want to change the sound.
+Please Note: Modify the alarm script if you want to change the sound.